oroinc/documentation/book/data_api.rst

 Example 1.
 Filter in the query string
 """""""""""""""""""""""""""""""""""""

-Retrieve all users of the organization '1.'
+Retrieve all users of organization '1.'

 **Request**